School Science Lessons

 Quince, Daley's Fruit Trees

-Hudson pear, jumping cactus, coastal plant, also around Lightening Ridge, shrub up to 1.5 m tall, almost cylindrical stem segments with many raised humps and are rope-like appearance, groups of large white 5 cm spines, flowers red-purple, mature fruit yellow, no seeds so sterile stem fragments vegetative reproduction, Queensland restricted invasive plant, Australia, Cactaceae
+Hudson pear, (Cylindropuntia pallida), jumping cactus, coastal plant, also around Lightening Ridge, shrub up to 1.5 m tall, almost cylindrical stem segments with many raised humps and are rope-like appearance, groups of large white 5 cm spines, flowers red-purple, mature fruit yellow, no seeds so sterile stem fragments vegetative reproduction, Queensland restricted invasive plant, Australia, Cactaceae

 Invasive in woodland and scrub areas, Australia, Mexico, Cactaceae